BigChoongus/Elementary-Quantum-Mechanics/docs/chapter2.md

 revelations are done.\
 \
 This is indeed what we achieve when we do actually perform the experiment.
-The first $y$-dimension magnet splits a group of electrons into two groups corresponding to each spin, and an infinite succession of $y$-dimension magnetic fields on each of these deflected trajectories will continue to measure the same spin by continuing to deflect them in the same direction.
-The same holds for successive $x$-dimension magnetic
+The first $`y`$-dimension magnet splits a group of electrons into two groups corresponding to each spin, and an infinite succession of $`y`$-dimension magnetic fields on each of these deflected trajectories will continue to measure the same spin by continuing to deflect them in the same direction.
+The same holds for successive $`x`$-dimension magnetic
 fields: the first separates the electrons into two groups with left and right spin respectively, and the subsequent magnetic fields will continue to measure the same spins if applied successively along the two